-- Significant medical history and current health status;

-- Family and social history;

-- Current living situation;
+- 6. Current living situation;

-- Relationships with family of origin, nuclear;
+- 7. Relationships with family of origin, nuclear;

-- Family and significant others;
+- 8. Family and significant others;

-- Education and vocational training;
+- 9. Education and vocational training;

-- Employment history and current status;
+- 10. Employment history and current status;

-- Military service history and current status;
+- 11. Military service history and current status;

-- Legal history and current legal status;
+- 12. Legal history and current legal status;

-- Emotional state and behavioral functioning, past and present; and
+- 13. Emotional state and behavioral functioning, past and present; and

-- Strengths, weaknesses, and needs.
+- 14. Strengths, weaknesses, and needs.

 Ongoing assessment and referral services for individuals presenting a current or past use pattern of alcohol or other drug use is essential in the treatment of substance use disorders.
 The assessment is designed to gather and analyze information regarding a member's biopsychosocial, substance use and treatment history.
 The purpose of the assessment is to provide sufficient information for problem identification and, if appropriate, substance use-related treatment or referral.
-A licensed provider shall comply with licensing standards and any further Louisiana Department of Health (LDH) standards outlined below in regard to assessment practices.
-Once an individual receives an assessment, a staff member shall provide the individual with the identified clinical recommendations, including referral to alternative level of care or services.
-Assessments shall include the consideration of appropriate psychopharmacotherapy.
-There shall be evidence that the member was assessed to determine if MAT was a viable option of care, based on the Substance Use Disorder (SUD) diagnosis, and an appropriate assignment to level of care was determined, with referral to other appropriate services as indicated.
+A licensed provider must comply with licensing standards and any further Louisiana Department of Health (LDH) standards outlined below in regard to assessment practices.
+Once an individual receives an assessment, a staff member must provide the individual with the identified clinical recommendations, including referral to alternative level of care or services.
+Assessments must include the consideration of appropriate psychopharmacotherapy.
+There must be evidence that the member was assessed to determine if MAT was a viable option of care, based on the substance use disorder (SUD) diagnosis, and an appropriate assignment to level of care was determined, with referral to other appropriate services as indicated.

-OTP providers, when clinically appropriate, shall address the following during the assessment and referral process:
+OTP providers, when clinically appropriate, must address the following during the assessment and referral process:

-- Educate members on the proven effectiveness, benefits and risks of Food and Drug Administration approved MAT options for their SUD; - Refer to other MAT offsite as applicable; and - Document member education, access to MAT and member response in the progress notes.
+- 1. Educate members on the proven effectiveness, benefits and risks of Food and Drug Administration approved MAT options for their SUD; - 2.
+Refer to other MAT offsite as applicable; and - 3.
+Document member education, access to MAT and member response in the progress notes.